IEEE-UMBB/Machine-Learning-Bootcamp/Roadmap/README.md

-# Hello Machine Learning Entheasists!!👋
+# Hello Machine Learning Enthusiasts!!👋

 Machine learning is the ability of machine to learn without being explicitly programmed.
 We have the inputs and the outputs, and we look for the realtion between them.
 We got 3 types:
 * Supervised Learning:  where we have labeled data( known)